roocs/rook/Rook_WPS_ESGF2_talk_draft.md

 - Submit `subset` to the broker; it delegates the job to Rook.
 - Use the subset output URL as input for `climate_indices`.
-- The broker prefers an icclim service at the site holding the intermediate result.
+- The broker prefers an icclim service at the site holding the **intermediate result**.
-- At the same site, a trusted URL can resolve to a shared filesystem path.
+- At the same site, a trusted URL can resolve to a **shared filesystem path**.
-- Otherwise, the icclim service consumes the result through HTTP.
+- Otherwise, the icclim service consumes the result through **HTTP**.
-- The client coordinates both jobs initially.
+- The **client coordinates both jobs** initially.

 ```mermaid
 sequenceDiagram